evgenyneu/evgenii.com/blog/_posts/2014-02-09-code-duplication-in-unit-tests.md

 I try to void this approach for exactly the same reason I mentioned two times already.
 This reason is so important so I will repeat it again.

 In order to make sure the test is bug-free I need to verify it with my eyes.
-Inside my brain I go though the unit test code line by line, just like in a IDE debugger.
+Inside my brain I go through the unit test code line by line, just like in a IDE debugger.
 Here is what is happening inside my brain:

 1. Start reading test 1.
 1. Read `verify_person('Peter')`.